 I joined the University of Surrey as a Senior Lecturer in Sociology in August 2017.
-Prior to this I worked at Royal Holloway, University of London for 12 years as a Lecturer and then Senior Lecturer.
-I have a BA (Hons) Social Policy from the University of Sussex, an MPhil in Criminological Research from the University of Cambridge and a PhD from Royal Holloway.
+Prior to this I worked at Royal Holloway, University of London for 12 years as a Lecturer/ Senior Lecturer.

 University roles and responsibilities

 - Co-Director of the Centre for Research on Ageing and Gender

 In the media